Booking analytics

 Event TitleWhich event is this row about?Use it when one campaign contains several events.

 Slot / DateWhich period is being measured?Slot shows the scheduled session.
-Other groupings roll the same data up by day, week, or month.
+The other groupings roll the same data up by day, week, or month.

-Total TicketsHow much capacity was available?Shown in Slot view only. +oo means the slot has unlimited capacity.
+Total TicketsHow much capacity was available?Shown in Slot view only.
+An infinity symbol means the slot has unlimited capacity.

 ConfirmedHow many tickets were successfully booked?Use this as your main demand number.